 1. You need to know about deer

 As with any wildlife subject, understanding behaviour and ecology enables you to capture the best images.
 Yes, I know it’s not particularly exciting and I know you just want to get out there.
-The more aware and prepared you are the better and good knowledge is the foundation to great photographs.
+But, knowledge of your subject is the foundation to great wildlife photographs.

 2. Go for the velvet, not just the rut